Our Services

 Helpful Resources

-Five common triggers explain most eyelid twitching that lasts for days: stress, lack of sleep, too much caffeine, screen-related eye strain, and dry or irritated eyes; most cases are harmless and improve with better sleep, cutting back caffeine, screen breaks, and artificial tears.
+Eyelid twitching that lasts for days is usually caused by five common triggers: stress, lack of sleep, excess caffeine, screen-related eye strain, and dry or irritated eyes.
+Most cases are harmless and resolve with better sleep, reduced caffeine, regular screen breaks, and artificial tears.

 The good news: in most cases, eyelid twitching is harmless and temporary.